actualbudget/actual/docs/accounts/index.md

 **For budget** accounts affect the budget, and transactions can be categorized.
 These are accounts where you want to track cash flow and use the budget, like checking accounts and credit cards.

 Depending on your usage, savings accounts can either be on or off the budget.
-If you're not sure, we recommend keeping it off the budget at the start.
+If you're not sure, we recommend keeping it on budget at the start.

 ## Adding a new account